Vincentian Academy

 The logo of Vincentian Academy, as used in the early 2010s.

 Vincentian Academy was a Catholic college preparatory school in McCandless, Pennsylvania, near Pittsburgh.
-It was located in the Diocese of Pittsburgh and operated from 1932 until its closure in 2020.
+It was located within the Diocese of Pittsburgh and operated from 1932 until its closure in 2020.
 In February 2020, the Sisters of Charity of Nazareth announced that the school would cease operations at the end of the 2019–2020 academic year.

 Campus

 The academy occupied three buildings on a 67 acre campus in McCandless Township, a northern suburb of Pittsburgh.
 At the time of its closure, it had an approximate 13:1 student-to-teacher ratio, and the final enrollment in 2019–2020 was 163 students.

 Academics

 In its final years, Vincentian Academy maintained a 100 percent university placement rate for graduates.
 It was one of twelve schools in Pennsylvania authorized to offer the International Baccalaureate (IB) Diploma Programme.
 By 2019, about 80 percent of Vincentian’s juniors and seniors were enrolled in IB courses, and 84 percent of students taking IB exams earned passing scores.